om3ga6400/Cookie_Clicker/README.md

 # CookieClicker
-Mirror of orteil.dashnet.org/cookieclicker and auto-update script.
+Mirror of https://orteil.dashnet.org/cookieclicker that has an auto-update script.

 ## Todo